HathorNetwork/rfcs/text/0000-p2p-identity.md

 After a connection has been established, there are two steps before getting ready to freely exchange messages (peer A is trying to connect to peer B):

 1. The first step is the network configuration.
-In this step, the connected peers checks whether they are running compatible versions of the protocol and the same network configuration (mainnet, testnet-alpha, testnet-bravo, etc).
+In this step, the connected peers check whether they are running compatible versions of the protocol and the same network configuration (mainnet, testnet-alpha, testnet-bravo, etc).
 If any error occurs, the connection is closed.
 This is similar to what Bitcoin does in its [version message][1]

 2. The second step is the peer identification.
 In this step, the peers exchange their Peer-IDs and Entrypoints, then they verify whether they are connected directly to each other (without a man-in-the-middle).